 BEHIND THE SCENES

 Breaking the ice by letting your subbies into your workspace or method of working is a great way to build a relationship with them.
 It makes things informal and more human than an automated, stereotypical “informative” email.
-Fellow designers might find inspiration in this and prospects would enjoy your course of action, so it’s a win win!
+Your viewers find inspiration in this way and might even enjoy your course of action, so it’s a win win!

 Finally giving your subbies exactly what they are asking you.
 If one person has asked you a question about your trade, chances are, there are others who would like to know the same.
 Why not share your frequently asked questions with the subbies?